RESPECT FOR HUMAN RIGHTS

 Initiative Self-Diagnosis and Questionnaire

 In Mazda Supplier Sustainability Guidelines, all suppliers are asked to diagnose their own efforts from the perspective of tracking of conditions, systems, impact prevention measures, in-house awareness raising, and regular monitoring.
-From the perspective of remediation, the guidelines also clearly detail Mazda Global Hotline, which has been set up for whistleblowing if an issue is discovered or as a communications hotline to discuss responses.
 In terms of evaluations of the effectiveness of such initiatives, the yearly questionnaire for suppliers verifies that they are appropriately carrying out the self-diagnosis described above.

 【Statistics from FY March 2025】